guerda/rWallpaper0r/README.markdown

 ---
 rWallpaper0r uses the fabulous community of [/r/wallpapers](http://reddit.com/r/wallpapers) to get a fresh and beautiful wallpaper directly on your desktop.
 It changes the wallpaper directly after it was downloaded.
+It features a NSFW (not suitable for work) filter, so that you are safe to use this application on your work pc.
+Just start it with the parameter `--nsfw-filter` and you are done!

 License
 ---